 - Any unused contributions are automatically rolled over for use in the next calendar year.

 People with an HSA-qualified High Deductible Health Plan who do not have other coverage that pays prior to the deductible can set aside tax-free dollars to pay for eligible medical expenses.
-The 2020 HSA contribution limits are summarized in the chart below.
-There’s a $50 increase for people with single coverage (from $3,500 in 2019 to $3,550 in 2020) and a $100 increase for people with family coverage (from $7,100 in 2020 to $7,200 in 2021).
+The 2021 HSA contribution limits are summarized in the chart below.
+There’s a $50 increase for people with single coverage (from $3,550 in 2020 to $3,600 in 2021) and a $100 increase for people with family coverage (from $7,100 in 2020 to $7,200 in 2021).
 Normally, HSA account holders have until April 15 (the tax-filing deadline) to make contributions for the previous year, but due to COVID-19, the HSA contribution deadline for 2019 has been extended to July 15, 2020.

 Distribution of Funds